-Each request for readmission after withdrawal (required, voluntary, medical or administrative) is assessed on its individual merits; as such, readmission requirements will vary.
-Written approval from the Student Affairs office is required for readmission.
+Each request for readmission after withdrawal (voluntary, medical, required, or administrative) is assessed on its individual merits.
+As such, readmission requirements will vary.
+Written approval from the Dean of Student Affairs is required for readmission.
+To request readmission the student must complete the Readmission Form and send it to the Dean of Student Affairs no later than 30 days prior to the first day on instruction for the semester in which the student plans to return.
+The Dean will follow up with any requests for additional information.